-- Built-In Portfolio Diversification.
+- Built-In Investment Portfolio Diversification.
 Art is a nontraditional investment that may perform relatively well when the broader markets don’t.
 Art was a noted safe harbor during the market turmoil of the late 2000s and was among the only asset classes to eke out positive performance during 2018, another underwhelming year for the equities markets.
 In other words, for sophisticated investors, art offers sorely needed portfolio diversification.

 - Far Less Expensive Than Buying Whole Pieces.
 Investing in fractional interests in high-end art is far less expensive than buying whole pieces.
 Masterworks’ first offering, for the Andy Warhol piece, involved nearly $2 million in shares outstanding – well out of reach of the typical retail investor with a sub-seven-figure net worth.

 - Easier Than Traditional Art Investing.
 Investing with Masterworks is also far more accessible than traditional art investing, which is a time-intensive process that requires specialized knowledge – or trusted contacts with specialized knowledge.
 Masterworks handles all the legwork for its investors, whose sole responsibilities are to understand what they’re investing in and bring sufficient capital to the table.

 - Masterworks Uses Proprietary Price-Reduction Strategies to Boost Returns.
 Masterworks’ proprietary auction strategies and relationships may – but aren’t guaranteed to – produce below-market acquisitions.
 That could wind up being good news for investors.

 - Impressive Historical Returns.
 Past performance is not indicative of future returns, but Masterworks is correct that investment-grade art has historically outperformed broader market benchmarks.
 According to Masterworks, return on investment in the “blue chip” portion of the art market – defined as the top 100 artists by sales – has outperformed the S&P 500 by approximately 180% since 2000.